younesaassila/ttv-lol-pro/README.md

    1. Fully close and restart your browser
    1. _You can see the policy changes applied at `chrome://policy`_

 > ℹ️ If you want to revert the changes made to the Registry, an `unallow` folder is included in the `allowlist.zip` file.
-You can run the REG file in that folder to remove the policy changes.
+You can run the REG file in that folder to revert the policy changes.